 Striving for Access and Equity in the Waiting List Process

-As Carnegie Mellon strives to make the admission process more equitable to all applicants, we've extended our efforts to support access and inclusion to the Waiting List process.
-We've designed our Waiting List process to give everyone interested in remaining on either of our Waiting Lists the opportunity to respond about their unique qualities.
-Students can send us a short response anytime between April 10 and May 1, 2020.
+As Carnegie Mellon strives to make the admission process more equitable to all applicants, we're committed to access and inclusion in our Waiting List process.
+We've designed our Waiting List procedure to give everyone interested in remaining on either of our Waiting Lists the opportunity to respond about their unique qualities.
+Students can send us a short response anytime between April 9 and May 3, 2021.

-Like many other institutions, we're often inundated with demonstrations of continued interest and additional recommendations, mostly from well-resourced or well-advised applicants.
-Though we don't request or consider any of these demonstrations, students feel compelled to write letters of continued interest, send us more recommendations, send projects and have anyone with any perceived influence make phone calls to advocate for them, as none of these interventions will impact an admission decision.
+Like many other institutions, we often receive demonstrations of continued interest and additional recommendations, mostly from well-resourced or well-advised applicants.
+We don't request or consider any of these demonstrations.
+Students shouldn't feel compelled to write letters of continued interest, send us more recommendations, send projects or have anyone with any perceived influence make phone calls to advocate for them, as none of these interventions will impact an admission decision.

 What Will Impact Admission Decisions: